nextcloud/all-in-one/readme.md

 ### How to run AIO on Synology DSM
 On Synology, there are two things different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /volume1/docker/docker.sock:/var/run/docker.sock:ro` to run it.
 You also need to add `--env WATCHTOWER_DOCKER_SOCKET_PATH="/volume1/docker/docker.sock"`to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`).
 Apart from that it should work and behave the same like on Linux.
 Obviously the Synology Docker GUI will not work with that so you will need to either use SSH or create a user-defined script task in the task scheduler as the user 'root' in order to run the command.

+⚠️ **Please note**: it is possible that the docker socket on your Synology is located in `/var/run/docker.sock` like the default on Linux.
+Then you can just use the Linux command without having to change anything - you will notice this when you try to start the container and it says that the bind mount failed.
+E.g. `docker: Error response from daemon: Bind mount failed: '/volume1/docker/docker.sock' does not exists.`

 Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 You'll also need to adjust Synology's firewall, see below: